ibm-cloud-docs/openpages/admin-provisioning.md

 # Provisioning your {{site.data.keyword.openpages_short}} as a Service environment
 {: #provisioning_environment}

-Do the following steps to provision your {{site.data.keyword.openpages_short}} environment:
+Do the following steps to provision your {{site.data.keyword.openpages_short}} environment.
 {: shortdesc}

 To do this task, you must have the Editor or Administrator platform role on the {{site.data.keyword.openpages_short}} service or you must be the account owner.